vrcAlbert/documentation-api/source/comments/behaviours/commentable.rst

 * This behaviours adds a **Comments** action on the Model's App Desk, which will open a tab listing all the comments of the item.

-* This behaviours a **Comments** column in the App Desk, containing the number of comments for each item.
+* This behaviours adds a **Comments** column in the App Desk, containing the number of comments for each item.

 Example
 *******